Vivek-Avanigadda/pizza-store/README.md

 <!-- Features -->
 ## Features
-- User-friendly interface for creating, updating, and deleting blog posts.
+- User-friendly interface for creating, updating, and deleting Pizza Items.
 - Seamless data fetching with RTK Query hooks.
 - Responsive design.
 - Categories data are also managed through the API.